It’s not that easy being green;

 It’s not easy being different and wanting different things than the status quo.
-When you’re not doing what the masses are doing, you don’t get a lot of encouragement from mainstreamers and hipsters.
-Most families do not understand what we have really taken on.
-We spend our weekends as a family on INDRA-playing, relaxing, sleeping, cooking while others are rushing here and rushing there to look like they’re doing amazing things.
-It may seem glamorous and luxurious-life on a sailboat-but it’s not and I love it because it isn’t.
+When you’re not doing what the masses are doing, you don’t get a lot of encouragement from mainstream families.
+Most people do not even understand what we have really taken on.
+We spend our weekends as a family on INDRA-playing, relaxing, sleeping, cooking while others are rushing here and rushing there.
+It may seem glamorous and luxurious-life on a sailboat-but it’s not always and I love it because it isn’t your typical lifestyle.
 It’s a simple, stripped down way of life.
 INDRA is a big boat but she is still a small space for four people and we have to duck, crouch, squat and balance constantly when maneuvering around the boat.
-It definitely is getting us all into shape just like yoga but it also gives you lots of bruises and scrapes.
+It definitely is getting us all into shape just like yoga but we also have lots of bruises and cuts.
 Merrik and Maliea have enjoyed finding their space onboard.
 They retreat to their staterooms and spend quiet time alone or they both sit at the dinette and play chess, cards or if we have WiFi then the PS4.
 Then they decide it’s time to take part in climbing on the boom and swinging on the bimini or jumping off the stern.

 We have mostly been finding problems that need to be addressed every time we’re on the boat.
 That’s not very relaxing.
 The more we dig the more we find.
 But, on a boat, these problems need to be resolved right away and they can’t just sit unfixed for years like in a house.
 If they do sit, they could compromise your safety or the integrity of the boat.
-Right now we are working on cleaning out the sump pump so the pump can do it’s job, and replacing all the hoses with odor shield sanitation hose, the vented loops and the diverter valves in both heads.
-In the meantime we’re also having an electrician reconnect our solar panels, running lights, deck lights, steaming light, radar, SSB, wifi, and VHF.
+Right now we are working on cleaning out the sump pump so the pump can do its job, and replacing all the hoses with odor shield sanitation hose, the vented loops and the diverter valves in both heads.
+In the meantime, we’re also having an electrician reconnect our solar panels, running lights, deck lights, steaming light, radar, SSB, wifi, and VHF.